 Bosnia and Herzegovina has a long way to go before entering Stage I of the Staged accession model, because all cluster ratings must meet minimum average moderate rating (3) and the Fundamentals cluster would require a rating of a minimum 3 for each chapter (and its sub-areas) and none of the current ratings exceed 2.
 Only external relations in BiH have some level of preparation, and all the other clusters are at the early stage of preparation.

 Chart 1.
-Applying the Model to Kosovo
+Applying the Model in the case of Bosnia and Herzegovina